Travel Reduction Survey FAQs

 Maricopa County uses this survey as a measuring tool to determine the percentage of State employees who are using alternate modes to get to work.
 Capitol Rideshare, in turn, has used this data to help obtain bus and vanpool subsidies for employees and has shared it with Valley Metro in order to create new bus routes and expand existing routes in recent years.

-We have made every effort to list all agencies in Maricopa County.
+We have made every effort to list all agencies in Maricopa County and their addresses.
 Agencies are listed alphabetically; please carefully check the list for yours.
-If you cannot find your agency or your work address, simply select “Not Listed” and you will be asked to type in the required information.
+Once you have selected your agency, the next prompt will autofill the addresses associated with that agency.
+If you cannot find your agency work address, simply select “A -Not Listed” and you will be asked to type in the required information.

 Any State employee who commutes three or more days a week, at least six months out of the year, to a State building in Maricopa County, must fill out a survey.